-For several of the human health endpoints there is no substance-specific data available.
-However, silver copper zeolite is expected to dissociate during the acidic conditions of the stomach and the constituents of the substance are assumed to be absorbed individually.
-Therefore, the hazard assessment of silver copper zeolite is made based on data available for each constituent of silver copper zeolite, i.e. silver, copper and the zeolite.
-The assessment of the silver ion is based on studies in which the silver ion is indirectly tested, i.e. studies performed with silver sodium hydrogen zirconium phosphate, silver chloride and silver acetate.
-Based on information on silver ion content and release for the silver substances, the dose of silver copper zeolite needed to achieve the same exposure can be calculated.
-Likewise, the assessment of the copper ion is made based on the assessment report for copper sulfate pentahydrate.
+For several of the human health endpoints no substance-specific data is available.
+However, silver zeolite is expected to dissociate during the acidic conditions of the stomach and the constituents of the substance are assumed to be absorbed individually.
+Therefore, the hazard assessment of silver zeolite is based on data available for each constituent of the substance, i.e. silver and the zeolite backbone.

+The assessment of the silver ion is based on studies in which it is indirectly tested, i.e. studies performed with the read-acros substances silver zinc zeolite, silver copper zeolite, silver sodium hydrogen zirconium phosphate, silver chloride and silver acetate.
+Based on information on silver ion content and silver ion release for the different silver substances, the dose of silver zeolite needed to achieve the equivalent silver ion exposure as present at the NOAELs set for these substances can be calculated.

-Animal studies indicate a low acute toxicity via oral, dermal and inhalation routes.
-The substance causes initial and transient skin and eye irritation but effects do not meet criteria for classification.
-Silver copper zeolite does not cause skin sensitisation reactions in guinea pigs.
+Animal studies indicate low acute toxicity via oral, dermal and inhalation routes.
+The substance causes eye irritation but the severity of effects do not fulfil criteria for classification.
+Based on weight of evidence of the data available silver zeolite is not considered to have a skin sensitisation potential.

-In the absence of substance-specific information it is assumed, based on data for silver nitrate, that 5% of the active substance as well as of silver ions released from silver copper zeolite are orally absorbed.
+The substance is expected to dissociate in the gastrointestinal tract and it is assumed, based on data for silver nitrate, that 5% of the active substance as well as of silver ions released from silver zeolite are orally absorbed.
 Similarly, the dermal absorption is expected to be 5% based on data for silver nitrate.

-Effects following subchronic exposure include an increased level of alkaline phosphatase and pigmentation of organs and tissues, effects commonly seen in studies with different silver substances.
-Results indicate a weak clastogenic potential in vitro but weight of evidence indicates that silver copper zeolite lacks a genotoxic potential in vivo.
+Effects following subchronic exposure include an increased level of the alkaline phosphatase and pigmentation, effects commonly seen in repeated dose toxicity studies with different silver substances.